 - Discovering their own identities and

 - Finding their niche in our competitive and rapidly changing world with its unprecedented complexity.

-Our 17-28-year-old participants DO MUCH MORE than address all of the above while attending an OPI Living Program.
+Our young adult participants DO MUCH MORE than address all of the above while attending an OPI Living Program.
 THEY MOVE BEYOND the multiple issues that seem to be rapidly increasing today and threaten to hold back our young adults.
 These issues range from…

 - Excessive Anxiety to Depression and Addictions;